Thierry-k/Simple-Trading-Strategy/README.md

 # Simple-Trading-Strategy

-**Objective:** Demonstrates a basic stock‑trading algorithm to reinforce Python and pandas skills-does not guarantee profits.
+**Objective:** Demonstrates a basic stock‑trading algorithm to reinforce Python pandas and R skills - does not guarantee profits.

 **Signals:**